danieldk/homewizard-energy/README.md

 # HomeWizard Energy P1 Meter SmartThings Edge Driver

+**Warning:** This repository is archived, I do not use SmartThings anymore.
+Home Assistant and Homey are _much_ nicer.

 This repository provides a SmartThings Edge driver for the [HomeWizard WiFi P1 Meter](https://www.homewizard.com/p1-meter/).
 This is a smart meter reader that works with P1 ports (DSMR) on smart meters, which are common in the Netherlands.